Bill Gates and The Gates Foundation have an interest in innovation that is making big change in the world.

 Bill visited Wylarah Station to see how we apply innovation to livestock production.

 AACo owns and operates Australia’s largest cattle herd with around 500,000 head spread over our properties across Queensland and the Northern Territory.
-We specialise in grass fed beef, grain fed beef and Wagyu beef production.
+We specialise in grain fed beef and Wagyu beef production.

 AACo’s innovation team works closely with bull breeding units to run world class breeding programs.

 We use a range of tools to ensure important traits are evaluated with the highest accuracy possible under our extensive production systems.

 We employ technologies including performance recording and evaluation, Total Genetic Resource Management (TGRM), feed efficiency testing, walk-over weighing technologies and genomics.